 Here are the top hotels in El Poblado, the best area to stay for the first time!

 - If you’re in a hurry

-- 1. Laureles – where to stay in Medellin for the first time
+- 1. El Poblado – where to stay in Medellin for nightlife

-- 2. El Poblado – where to stay in Medellin for nightlife
+- 2. Laureles – where to stay in Medellin for local nightlife

-- 5. El Centro (La Candelaria) – the buisness center of Medellin
+- 5. El Centro (La Candelaria) – for local vibes

 - BONUS 1: Best apartments in Medellin, Colombia